Menu Close

 Stronger Geometry than a standard stud

-Stronger geometry means less steel needed to attain the same structural strength as a conventional steel stud, thus less raw material is required to manufacture the steel stud.
+Stronger geometry in a load-bearing steel stud wall means less steel is needed to attain the same structural strength as a conventional steel stud, thereby reducing the raw material required for manufacturing the steel stud.

 Supplemental Flanges & Embossing